 What are IT security standards and regulations?

-Standards are like a recipe; they list out steps that must be performed.
+Standards are like a recipe; they list out steps to perform.
 A well-managed IT organization must comply with requirements set forth in a standard.

 Regulations, in contrast, have a legal binding impact.
-The way they describe how something should be performed indicates government and public support for the rules and processes set forth in the regulation.
+The way they describe how to do something indicates government and public support for the rules and processes set forth in the regulation.
 Failure to comply with IT-focused regulations can result in financial penalties and litigation.

 What is an IT security framework?